mozafariniahesam/Basler-Camera-Codes/README.md

 # Basler Camera Codes
-In this branch I will share my codes(with description on itsels) of the Basler Camera using pypylon, The official python the wrapper for the Basler pylon Camera Software Suite.
+In this branch I will share my codes(with description on itself) of the Basler Camera using pypylon, The official python wrapper for the Basler Pylon Camera Software Suite.

 ![pylon](https://github.com/user-attachments/assets/73eb1fab-5164-4a3d-8c3a-f5650840ea47)